-The first five days of the biennial Farnborough International Airshow are a trade show, when the wares of major and smaller manufacturers of aircraft and related supplies are displayed, sold and bought.
+The first five days of the biennial Farnborough International Airshow are a trade show, when the wares of around 600 major and smaller manufacturers of aircraft and related supplies are displayed, sold and bought.
 The last of those days, Friday, is "Futures Day" when youngsters are given every opportunity to become enthused by aviation and other STEM interests.
 At the weekend the airport is opened up to the public for a traditional airshow.